bf777/min-char-rnn/README.md

 ```
 python min-char-rnn.py
 ```
-* If you don't want iterations to be printed, use
+* If you want iterations to be printed, use
 ```
-python min-char-rnn.py --noiter
+python min-char-rnn.py --iter
 ```

 # Inputs